Meet Team MEI

 received 501(c)(3) status in May 2014

-based in northwest Arkansas where the largest concentration of Marshallese in the continental United States reside (approx. 10,000-12,000 residents)
+based in northwest Arkansas where the largest concentration of Marshallese in the continental United States reside (more than 12,000 residents)

 staff are made up of Marshallese, Americans, and Marshallese-Americans

 opened the Marshallese Resource and Educational Center (MREC) in Oct.
 2018